..for teams selected for the 2023 event updated: 15 June 2023

 All the boats, paddles, buoyancy aids etc will be provided by Dragon Boat Events.

-The Dragon Boat Events’ Team Information & Waiver document, which includes the Crew Declaration, is available to download here
+The Dragon Boat Events’ Team Information & Waiver document, which includes the Crew Declaration, can be downloaded here

-To register on the day, each Team Captain will be required to produce a copy of the Crew Declaration completed and signed by every member of the team, accepting all the risks involved in participating and that all the members are fit and able to swim wearing a buoyancy aid, as per the medical restrictions below, and will not hold The Organisation, Dragon Boat Events, the Rotary Club of York, Canal and River Trust, York City Rowing Club, SASH or The Hut liable for any claims arising from any accident resulting in any loss or damage including bodily injury or death and agree to be bound by the Rules.
+To register on the day, each Team Captain will be required to produce a copy of the Crew Declaration completed and signed by every member of the team, accepting all the risks involved in participating and that all the members are fit and able to swim wearing a buoyancy aid, as per the medical restrictions below, and will not hold The Organisation, Dragon Boat Events, the Rotary Club of York, Canal and River Trust, York City Rowing Club, Big Futures Foundation or KYRA liable for any claims arising from any accident resulting in any loss or damage including bodily injury or death and agree to be bound by the Rules.

 It is strongly recommended that Team Captains have the Crew Declaration completed by the members of their crew in advance of the day that racing takes place.
 The Crew Declaration may be spread over several forms providing each form is countersigned by the Team Captain.